wesley-moraes/wesley-moraes/README.md

 ## :mushroom: Hello!
 My name's Wesley Moraes! :v:
 ### And wellcome to my world!

-I'm a postgraduate in IT and currently diving into ReactJs!
+I'm a postgraduate in IT and currently diving into React.js!
 I have a strong passion for front-end development but aspire to become a full-stack developer one day!
 JavaScript is my love language, and I enjoy spending time refining layout designs.
 I firmly believe that beauty creates a positive impact, and I strive to make a difference! 😉

 ![alt text](https://github.com/wesley-moraes/my-stuff/blob/main/mario-pixel-art.gif " Coding")